sndyx/hsl/README.md

 for the compiler is `Driver.kt`.
 The lexer and parser are both located in the `com.hsc.compiler.parse` namespace.
-The resultant AST (defined in `com.hsc.compiler.ir` along with the `Action` IR) is then lowered through a series of passes in `com.hsc.compiler.codegen`, desugaring and validating the AST.
-Finally, the AST is converted to Actions via a single `AstToActionTransformer` pass.
+The resultant AST (defined in `com.hsc.compiler.ir` along with the `Action` IR) is then lowered through a series of passes in `com.hsc.lowering.passes`, desugaring and validating the AST.
+Finally, the AST is converted to Actions via `ActionTransformer`

 #### Compiling

 Compile the compiler with gradle: `./gradlew compiler:build`

+#### Mason

+Mason is located in the `mason` directory.
+It is an experimental build tool for HSC that enables easy management of dependencies and compiler options.
+For dependencies, `git` is executed directly.

 ### Standard Library